arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEButtonLED/Genuino101CurieBLEButtonLED.md

 ## On the Smartphone

-To drive the onboard LED of Arduino 101, you need the nRF Master Control Panel (BLE) for [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&amp;hl=en) and [iOS](https://itunes.apple.com/us/app/nrf-master-control-panel-ble/id1054362403?mt=8).
+To drive the onboard LED of Arduino 101, you need the nRF Master Control Panel(Bluetooth® Low Energy) for [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&amp;hl=en) and [iOS](https://itunes.apple.com/us/app/nrf-master-control-panel-ble/id1054362403?mt=8).
 Launch it and do a SCAN.
 You should find the **ButtonLE** tab with a *connect* button

 ![](./ButtonBLE_1.png)